dipterix/threeBrain/README.md

 ## License

-The front-end viewer (JavaScript) and its components are licensed under MPL-2.0 free open-source license.
-This package (including the R code and viewer) as a whole is licensed under free open-source GPL-3.0.
-Please check `LICENSE` file for details.
+The front-end viewer (JavaScript) is licensed under MPL-2.0 free open-source license.
+Using the generated viewers or incorporating the existing viewers as a whole into your own work "as-is" is permissive.